 Questo improves your critical thinking with clues.
-Alex said: ‘‘In our stories, we do not give you the random information provided on a regular tour, such as: ‘This building was built in 1840.’
+Govoreanu said: ‘‘In our stories, we do not give you the random information provided on a regular tour, such as: ‘They built this building in 1840.’
 Nobody cares about that.
 People are interested in facts they can share with friends over a beer.’’

 The app was awarded the Most Disruptive Travel Start-up of 2019 in Hospitality award from the World Tourism Organisation and won a grant from Booking.com Booster Lab Tel Aviv in 2018.